iambumblehead/edtsredunderline/README.md

 edtsredunderline
 ================

-use these source files to demonstrate the edts red underline bug.
+use these source files to demonstrate the edts red underline bug, the edts dialyzer bug and the uuid:get_v4_urandom bug.

 ```
 $ git clone https://github.com/iambumblehead/edtsredunderline.git